digibyte/digibyte/README.md

 Max Total Supply: 21 Billion DigiBytes in 21 Years (2035)

-Current Supply: 8,107,031,908 DGB (May 2017)
+Current Supply: 10,958,130,206 DGB (October 2018)

 Yearly Supply Inflation: 12% in 2017

 Block Reward Reduction: 1% Monthly

-Current Block Reward 891 DGB
+Current Block Reward: 891 DGB

-Mining Algorithms: Five (Sha256, Scrypt, Groestl, Skein & Qubit)
+Mining Algorithms: Five - (SHA-256, Scrypt, Groestl, Skein & Qubit)

-Block Timing: 15 Second Blocks, (1.5 Minutes per algo)
+Block Interval: 15 Second Blocks, (1.5 Minutes per algo)

 Algo Block Share: 20% Block Share Per Algo (5)

-Difficulty Retarget Every 1 Block, 5 Separate Difficulties, 1 For Each Mining Algo
+Difficulty Retarget: Every 1 Block, 5 Separate Difficulties, 1 For Each Mining Algo

-SegWit Support Yes.
+SegWit Support: Yes.
 First major altcoin to successfully activate Segwit.
 (April 2017)

-Hardforks 4.
+Hardforks: 4.
 DigiShield, MultiAlgo, MultiShield, DigiSpeed

-Softforks 3.
+Softforks: 3.
 SegWit, CSV, NVersionBips

 You can mine DigiByte on one of five separate mining algorithms.
 Each algo averages out to mine 20% of new blocks.
 This allows for much greater decentralization than other blockchains.
 In order for an attacker to hardfork DigiByte the attacker would need to control 93% of the hashrate on 1 algo, and 51% of the other 4 making DigiByte much more secure against PoW attacks than other blockchains.